jacksen-ng/fast-api/README.md

 ## Installation

 >[!NOTE]
->Please use a Linux environment to proceed.
+>Please use MacOS environment to proceed.

 1. First, download the **app** folder and follow the process below:
     ```bash